seji-x/Information-system-design/README.md

 - GRANT and REVOKE: Used to grant or revoke permissions from a user or role.
 - USE: Used to select the database on which the query will execute

+### Relationship
+- The primary and secondary keys are noted in the source code
 ### DEMO ( QuanLyLopHoc )

 <img src="https://github.com/Dryuuu/Project-management-query/assets/118073917/b9f90af8-1d35-4b8d-83eb-4a3180add540" alt="" width="600" height="400">